Customer Retention Rate

 Replace Your Telephone Lines the Right Way

-A trend in the communications space is the elimination of analog lines, or plain old telephone service (POTS), as rising costs and deteriorating networks have increased the desire to eliminate dependency on analog lines.
-The Bureau of Labor Statistics shows a 27% price increase on POTS lines from 2005 to 2020 while wireless costs have gone down 50% over the same time period.
+A trend in the business communications space is the elimination of analog lines, or plain old telephone service (POTS), as rising costs and deteriorating networks have increased the desire to eliminate dependency on analog lines.
+The Bureau of Labor Statistics shows a 27% price increase on POTS lines from 2005 to 2020 while cellular costs have gone down 50% over the same time period.

-The solution?
 Industries that are required by code to have reliable communication systems can turn to cellular-based solutions to achieve POTS replacement.

-What to Consider When Switching Your Emergency Phones to Cellular
+Items You Should Consider When Switching Your Emergency Phones to Cellular

 However, all cellular emergency phone solutions are not created equal.
 There is more to it than replacing those lines.
 Those concerned with an efficient response to emergency phone calls using cellular phones, need to be aware that the lack of regulation regarding cellular communicators within the elevator industry has led to low quality, non-code compliant devices.
 Two specific areas where this comes into play are battery backup and phone line verification.
 ASME code dictates the elevator phone provide a “means of communication for at least four hours”.
 The confusion comes when that four hours of talk time is translated into standby time.
 The difference could have significant impact if you are trapped in an elevator and this is your only means of communication.

-You Can’t Contact Help With Inoperable Connections
+You Can’t Contact Help with a Phone That Has Inoperable Connections

 When seeking out POTS replacement, you need a solution specifically designed for emergency use if you want a reliable response for any emergency call placed from your emergency device.
 Enter Kings III’s Skyline Cellular Solution.

-Skyline completely eliminates dependency on POTS lines by leveraging the mobile network.
+Skyline completely eliminates dependency on POTS lines by leveraging the LTE mobile network.
 For elevators, our solution uses a traditional ADA-compliant hands-free phone in each elevator cab.
 The cellular transceiver is located outside of the concrete & steel-lined shaft.

 FirstNet is the only nationwide communications network built with and for first responders, enhancing reliability and security when disaster strikes.
 FirstNet embedded solutions go through extensive review, and approved devices meet the highest standards for reliability, security, and performance.

 FirstNet and the FirstNet logo are registered trademarks of the First Responder Network Authority.
 All other marks are the property of their respective owners.

-Ditch the Lines: Some Commonly Asked Questions About Phone Line Replacement
+Ditch the Lines: Some Commonly Asked Questions

-What is the difference between POTS and VoIP?
+- What is the difference between POTS and VoIP?

-What does the POTS line stand for?
+- What does the POTS line stand for?

 POTS stands for Plain Old Telephone Service.

-What are POTS lines?
+- What are POTS lines?

-Should I have my elevator POTS lines replaced?
+- Should I have my elevator POTS lines replaced?